kes6384/pairwise-Hamming-distance-profile/README.md

 `-o` : text file where results will be written to
 `-l` : length of the input sequence to analyze (can be smaller than the length of the entire sequence in INPUT FILE).
 Must be $\lt$ UINT_MAX
 `-k` : length of k-mers, must be $k 1 \leq k \leq 128$
 `-s` : generate a sketch instead of the full profile.
-Requires both row and column sampling rates
+Requires both row and column sampling rates; overall sampling rate = ROW SAMPLE RATE * COLUMN SAMPLE RATE
 &nbsp;&nbsp;&nbsp;&nbsp;- ROW SAMPLE RATE - rate at which to sample first k-mer in each pair, must be $\gt 0$ and $\leq 1.0$
 &nbsp;&nbsp;&nbsp;&nbsp;- COLUMN SAMPLE RATE - rate at which to sample second k-mer in each pair, must be $\gt 0$ and $\leq 1.0$
 `-t` : run multithreaded version of the tool.
 Otherwise, the tool will run with one thread